 But how do we use the books we own to help our children not only learn to love reading, but also live a life of spiritual commitment?
 What can we do to teach a habit of daily devotions that is meaningful more than monotonous, honoring more than habitual?

-Shake it up.
+Here are a few ideas to try to shake things up and foster delight in God's word.
 While the devotional materials you love may have served a worthy purpose last week/month/year, engaging with a new author and exploring a fresh perspective on faith can invigorate your family’s commitment to Christ.
 Having daily devotions does not need to be about finishing a book.
-It does need to be about learning more, connecting to truth and understanding who God is.
-These things are life-changing.
+It does need to be about learning more, connecting to truth, and understanding who God is.
+Engaging in God's word is life-changing.

 Wondering where to get started?
 Here are a few of our favorites: